 - Foster carer's recording which is to be reviewed by the supervising social worker who should sign the foster carers' diary.

-The supervision visits should be recorded on a pro forma Foster Carer Supervisory Record (found in Carefirst), signed by the foster carer and the supervising social worker, and should include:
+The supervision visits should be recorded on the Foster Carer Supervision Record, signed by the foster carer and the supervising social worker, and should include:

 - Any concerns expressed;

 - Any support needs expressed by the foster carers and how they will be met;

 A record of all meetings should be kept on the foster carers' file and a copy given to the foster carers.

 The supervision records will inform the Foster Carer's review - see Review and Termination of Approval of Foster Carers Procedure.

 3. Frequency of Supervision